alvin0/git-mew-vscode-extension/README.md

 - 🤖 **AI-Powered Commit Messages**: Automatically generate commit messages based on your staged changes.
 - 🔍 **AI-Powered Code Review**: Generate comprehensive code reviews for merge requests/pull requests by comparing any two branches.
+- 📝 **AI-Powered MR Descriptions**: Generate professional merge request descriptions with smart template selection (default, release, hotfix).
 - 🎯 **Multiple LLM Providers**: Support for OpenAI, Claude, Gemini, and Ollama.
 - ⚡ **Quick Access**: Generate commit messages directly from the Source Control panel.
 - 🎨 **Conventional Commits & Rich Reviews**: Follows conventional commit format and generates detailed code review reports.
-- 🔧 **Customizable**: Configure your preferred AI model and provider for both commit generation and code review.
+- 🔧 **Customizable**: Configure your preferred AI model and provider for commit generation, code review, and MR descriptions.
-- 📝 **Custom Rules**: Define project-specific rules for both commit messages and code reviews.
+- 📝 **Custom Rules**: Define project-specific rules for commit messages, code reviews, and MR descriptions.
-- 🌍 **Multi-Language Support**: Get code reviews in your preferred language.
+- 🌍 **Multi-Language Support**: Get code reviews and MR descriptions in your preferred language.
+- 📤 **Easy Template Publishing**: Use the publish command to copy template files to your project.

 ### How to Use